veillette/physics-book/contents/ch15IntroductionToTheSecondLawOfThermodynamics.md

 ---
-title: "Introduction to the Second Law of Thermodynamics: Heat Engines and Their Efficiency"
+title: 'Introduction to the Second Law of Thermodynamics: Heat Engines and Their Efficiency'
 layout: page
+sectionNumber: 3
+chapterNumber: 15
 ---

 <div class="abstract" markdown="1">